Human Pose Transfer with Augmented Disentangled Feature Consistency: Introduction

-We also notice that the commonly used datasets and benchmarks~\cite{Zheng2015,Liu2016} only focus on the persons in the real world with a low-resolution, which is not sufficient to verify the effectiveness of each algorithm on other domains, such as computer animation~\cite{Aberman2019learning}.
-Inspired by~\cite{Aberman2019learning}, we collect an animation character image dataset named {\mixamodata} from Adobe Mixamo~\cite{Mixamo2018}, a 3D animation library, to accurately generate different characters performing the identical poses as a benchmark to assess the human pose transfer between different people. {\mixamodata} contains four different animation characters performing 15 kinds of poses.
+\dif{ We also notice that the commonly used real-person datasets and benchmarks~\cite{Zheng2015,Liu2016} usually do not have the image of the target person with the desired pose from another source person, which \dif{is the ground truth}.
+It is common practice to use a target person image directly from \dif{the} testing dataset to provide the pose information during the evaluation process.
+Thus this practice raises the risk of leaking information and is also inconsistent with the usage in the real-world (i.e., the pose information is from \emph{another source person}).
+In order to be consistent with the real-world application and to better evaluate the proposed method, inspired by~\cite{Aberman2019learning}, we collect an animation character image dataset named {\mixamodata} from Adobe Mixamo~\cite{Mixamo2018}, a 3D animation library, to accurately generate different characters performing identical poses as a benchmark to assess the human pose transfer between different people. } {\mixamodata} contains four different animation characters performing 15 kinds of poses.
 To further evaluate the {\ourmethod}, we also modify a real person dataset called {\edndata} upon~\cite{Chan2019}, which contains 10K high-resolution images for four real subjects performing different poses.
 The experimental results on these two datasets demonstrate that our model can effectively synthesize realistic images and conduct pose transfer for both the animation characters and real persons.

-In summary, our contributions are as follows: \begin{itemize} \item We propose a novel method {\ourmethod} for human pose transfer with two disentangled feature consistency losses to make the information between the real images and synthesized images consistent. \item We propose a novel data augmentation scheme that enforces augmented consistency constraints with an unpaired support dataset to further improve the generality of our model. \item We collect an animation character dataset {\mixamodata} as a new benchmark to enable the accurate evaluation of pose transfer between different people on animation domain. \item We conduct extensive experiments on datasets {\mixamodata} and {\edndata}, on which the empirical results demonstrate the effectiveness of our method. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose a novel method {\ourmethod} for human pose transfer with two disentangled feature consistency losses to make the information between the real images and synthesized images consistent. \item We propose a novel data augmentation scheme that enforces augmented consistency constraints with an unpaired support dataset to further improve the generality of our model. \item We collect an animation character dataset {\mixamodata} as a new benchmark to enable the accurate evaluation of pose transfer between different people \dif{in the animation domain}. \item We conduct extensive experiments on datasets {\mixamodata} and {\edndata}, on which the empirical results demonstrate the effectiveness of our method. \end{itemize}